ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 Like SRT, this format is text based with a particular syntax.

-A file consists of 4 or 5 parts, declared ala INI file (but it's not an INI !)
+A file consists of 4 or 5 parts, declared similar to an INI file.

 The first, "[Script Info]" contains some information about the subtitle file, such as it's title, who created it, type of script and a very important one: "PlayResY".